ericyoc/wildfire_risk_prediction_poc/README.md

 ## Overview
 This repository implements a novel approach to wildfire risk prediction by integrating **behavioral and social data** with traditional environmental factors.
 It demonstrates how human activity patterns, social media signals, and emergency response data can improve fire ignition risk assessment in wildland-urban interface (WUI) communities.

+## Motiviation
+- Balch, J.K., et al. (2017).
+Human-started wildfires expand the fire niche across the United States. *Proceedings of the National Academy of Sciences*, 114(11), 2946-2951.
+- Syphard, A.D., et al. (2017).
+Human presence diminishes the importance of climate in driving fire activity across the United States. *Proceedings of the National Academy of Sciences*, 114(52), 13750-13755.
+- Radeloff, V.C., et al. (2018).
+Rapid growth of the US wildland-urban interface raises wildfire risk. *Proceedings of the National Academy of Sciences*, 115(13), 3314-3319.
+- Mann, M.L., et al. (2016).
+Incorporating anthropogenic influences into fire probability models. *PLoS One*, 11(4), e0153589.

 ### Interesting Aspects
 - **Multi-modal data integration**: Combines drone deployment indicators, TV news coverage, social media activity, and traditional meteorological data
 - **Hybrid CNN-LSTM architecture**: Captures both spatial and temporal patterns in fire risk